See our How It Works page for more info.

 On occasion we need help with record lookups, translation services, or other services that supplement our professional researchers.
 Please complete this form so that we can learn more about what services you can provide.

 Congratulations!
-Our project manager will let you know when your project has been accepted.
+Our team will let you know when your project has been accepted.
 Please do not start work before we let you know this.
-Once you begin work, our project manager will expect timely updates from you to keep the client apprised of your work.
-We will expect a research log documented your searches.
-We will also expect for you to stay focused on the customer’s objective and carry out the plan you provided in your proposal.
-If you have questions during the project, you can reach out to your project manager for help.
+Once you begin work, our team will expect timely updates from you to keep the client apprised of the progress of your research.
+You will be required to provide a research log and report documenting your research and analysis.
+We will also expect for you to stay focused on the project objective and carry out the plan you provided in your proposal.
+If you have questions during the project, you can reach out to our team for assistance.

 Trace is on a mission to make genealogy research accessible and affordable.
 We started as AncestorCloud with a marketplace for research and then acquired the genealogy services business Genealogists.com.
 We took the best parts of both businesses to create a managed marketplace - which means we add our own services internally to provide you with a great customer experience while leveraging a large network of researchers.